-FIG. 1 illustrates an exemplary reversible HVAC system 50 for motor vehicles that includes an air-flow structure 52, 50 causes a commensurate change in the suction pressure and a refrigerant flow system 54, and a front panel 55 for providing controlling inputs.
-The reversible HVAC system 50 can both heat and cool the passenger compartment air of a motor vehicle by using the refrigerant flow system 54 in conjunction with the air-flow structure 52 to transfer heat 55 energy between the outside environment and the passenger compartment.
+FIG. 1 illustrates an exemplary reversible HVAC system 65 50 for motor vehicles that includes an air-flow structure 52, a refrigerant flow system 54, and a front panel 55 for providing controlling inputs.
+The reversible HVAC system 50 can both heat and cool the passenger compartment air of a motor vehicle by using the refrigerant flow system 54 in conjunction with the air-flow structure 52 to transfer heat energy between the outside environment and the passenger compartment.
 In heating mode, heat energy is transferred from the outside environment to air that flows into the passenger compartment and in cooling mode, heat energy is transferred to the outside environment from air that flows into the passenger compartment.
 The refrigerant flow system 54 acts as a storage medium for heat energy that is being transferred between the outside environment and the passenger compartment.
 The air-flow structure 52 controls the flow of conditioned air into the passenger compartment.
-An 65 inside heat exchanger 88 provides an interface between the refrigerant flow system 54 and the air-flow structure permitting the transfer of heat energy between the refrigerant and the air flowing into the passenger compartment.
+An inside heat exchanger 88 provides an interface between the 15 refrigerant flow system 54 and the air-flow structure permitting the transfer of heat energy between the refrigerant and the air flowing into the passenger compartment.
 The front panel 55 provides a means for the passengers to control the temperature, flow rate, and operating mode of the HVAC system.